kawadia/estrangement/README.md

 * python-numpy
 * python-matplotlib
 * python-multiprocessing
+* python-sphinx (Note: Used for generating documentation only)

 ### Pip
 * networkx (Note: Ubuntu's python-networkx package is out of date and will not work)
+* numpydoc (Note: Used for generating documentation only)

 ### Standard Python Library
 * types